benishouga/tiny-context/README.md

 `Actions` to change `State`.

 Function arguments are inherited from the second and subsequent arguments of the previously defined Action.
-The return value is a uniform `Promise<void>`.
+The return value is a uniform `Promise<State>`.

 #### onChanged(listener)